Adedoyin-Emmanuel/vsa-journey/README.md

 10. If I reach this point, I will do my best to deploy on Azure.
 I tried it before, I was a noob then, it should be easier now.

 I know it wouldn't be easy but I will achieve this.
-Once I can get this, I will continue to focusing on architectural patterns, DSA and best practises i building enterprise softwares.
+Once I can get this, I will continue to focusing on architectural patterns, DSA and best practises in building enterprise softwares.